carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/misc-throw-by-value-catch-by-reference.rst

 misc-throw-by-value-catch-by-reference
 ======================================

-"cert-err61-cpp" redirects here as an alias for this checker.
+"cert-err61-cpp" redirects here as an alias for this check.

 Finds violations of the rule "Throw by value, catch by reference" presented for example in "C++ Coding Standards" by H. Sutter and A. Alexandrescu.
 This check also has the option to find violations of the rule "Throw anonymous temporaries" (https://www.securecoding.cert.org/confluence/display/cplusplus/ERR09-CPP.+Throw+anonymous+temporaries).
 The option is named "CheckThrowTemporaries" and it's on by default.